begyyal/shjp/README.md

 #### Command format
 `shjp.sh [1] [2]...`
 1. Json file path or json string.
-2. Json key that you want to get value, If it is in a hierarchy, please connect with dots(*).
+2. Json key that you want to get value, If it is in a hierarchy, please connect with dots(*1).
 3. Other arguments after that are the same as 2.

-(*)If key includes dot, please it is escaped with backslash.

 ***
 ### Compile